Amethyst-szs/smo-project-manager/README.md

 # Super Mario Odyssey - Project Manager
 This is an early WIP tool to make your life with Odyssey modding less painful!
+When starting the program, make sure to run "init.bat" to install dependencies first.
+Then you can use "run.bat"!

 ### Dependencies
 -Node